byuweb/style-guide/byu-theme-components/menu/general-specs.md

 # Menu Specifications (Mobile Differences)
 The Menu will change into a drop down menu from below the Header.
 A hamburger menu icon will appear on the right side.
 The first line of the menu will always be Sign In/Out/My Account with their respective icons.
+Action button links to the left of the logged in user's first name will be added to the bottom of the mobile menu.

 ## Colors
 __Action Button Links Background:__ #E6E6E6 (light gray)